rurounigit/Bonsai-data-representation/README.md

 Results will be stored in the indicated results_folder: `examples/1_simple_example/results/simulated_binary_6_gens_samplingNoise/`.
 If the *Bonsai*-run fully completed, there will be a directory called `final_bonsai_zscore1.0`.
 You can view the results there.

 We will now visualize the tree with some cell-annotation.
-For this, we already provide an annotation-file at `examples/example_data/simulated_binary_6_gens_samplingNoise/celltype_annotation.csv`.
+For this, we already provide an annotation-folder at `examples/example_data/simulated_binary_6_gens_samplingNoise/annotation`.
 Since this simulated dataset is a binary tree, we annotated the cells by their clade at different heights of the tree.

 Now run the preprocessing of the visualization:
 ```